Skip to content

 Data flow for Keystone metrics aggregation and monitoring.

 Keystone's metrics provide insight into application behavior and performance.
-They do not include information concerning underlying infrastructure (e.g., the host machine(s)).
-Deploying additional monitoring for supporting infrastructure is up to the deployment administrator.
+They do not include information concerning underlying infrastructure (e.g., resource usage on the host machine(s)).
+Deploying additional monitoring for supporting infrastructure is left to the relevant system administrator.